xiaolai/regular-investing-in-box/docs/en/README.md

 >**p = δ + α - γ**

-As a regular investor δ (*gamma*) is outside of your border, and there is nothing you can do to affect it.
+As a regular investor δ (*delta*) is outside of your border, and there is nothing you can do to affect it.
 The process of making careful choices is where you create α (*alpha*).
 Your ability to lower γ (*gamma*) depends on how you manage yourself.
 Your awareness of borders also influences your *alpha* and *gamma*.

 Your investments must never leave the market, and you must invest your money, invest your time, and be a friend with time.
 You should constantly increase your ability to make money outside of the market by gradually upgrading your personal business model.
 No matter what you do you must learn how to sell.
 You must cross the wide gap between knowing and doing, becoming your own friend rather than your own worst enemy.
 You must be clear about borders, and always do your best at your own part.
 Regular investing is the most graceful performance art, and it can make your every second count.